How to create VIVIDUS automated tests with the help of AI

 • Easier auditing and refactoring when the rules change.

-1. Create a .github/prompts folder (if it doesn’t exist)
+1. Create a .github/skills folder (if it doesn’t exist)

-3. Specify the path to your tests folder in the prompt.
+3. Specify the path to your tests folder in the skill file.

 Writing Tests with AI Assistance